-Corn will accumulate 65% of the total nitrogen need by the time flowering begins.
+Corn will accumulate 65% of the total nitrogen needs by the time flowering begins.
 In the seedling stage of corn growth through V5 (5 leaf), corn plants have taken in approximately 10% of total nitrogen needed.
 It may be the most important 10% used because ear size, as well as both rows around and row length, are developing then.
 A shortage of nitrogen at V5 can cause reduced ear size formation and lessen yield potential, which cannot be reversed as the plant continues to grow.

 During the rapid growth stage, or V6 (6 leaf) to V18 (18 leaf), corn will absorb up to 8 pounds of nitrogen per acre per day.
 If environmental conditions are right, corn plants can grow more than 4 inches per day.
 A nitrogen shortage at this stage of corn development can result in a significant and permanent yield loss.
 Look for yellowing corn leaves and any aborted kernels on the ear tips as symptoms of a nitrogen deficiency.